usnistgov/labbench/README.md

 [![Downloads](https://static.pepy.tech/badge/labbench)](https://pepy.tech/project/labbench)
 [![Last commit](https://img.shields.io/github/last-commit/usnistgov/labbench)](https://pypi.org/project/labbench/)

-The `labbench` module provides API tools to support python scripting for laboratory automation.
+The `labbench` module provides tools to support python scripting for laboratory automation.
 The goal is to simplify the process of developing an experimental procedure into clear, concise, explainable, and reusable code.
 These characteristics are necessary to scale up the complexity of large testbeds and experiments.